 TOTENBERG: To counter that picture, Wal-Mart trots out its vice president for human resources, Gisel Ruiz, who worked her way up from assistant manager trainee to store manager, then regional vice president in charge of 150 stores, ultimately to the job she now holds.

-Wal-Mart contends that the theory on which this lawsuit was brought is both spurious and radical.
+TOTENBERG: Wal-Mart contends that the theory on which this lawsuit was brought is both spurious and radical.
 Ted Boutrous notes that 20 other large American companies, from Microsoft to GE, have filed a brief in the case contending that if the large class here is certified to go forward, similar and potentially ruinous suits could follow elsewhere.

-Mr. BOUTROUS: The plaintiffs swung for the fences here, and instead of seeking the normal kind of class action where you would bring it against a particular decision-maker or entity, they tried to come up with a theory that would allow them to ensnare major companies in these huge class actions that might cause them to be able to get a quick settlement.
+BOUTROUS: The plaintiffs swung for the fences here, and instead of seeking the normal kind of class action where you would bring it against a particular decision-maker or entity, they tried to come up with a theory that would allow them to ensnare major companies in these huge class actions that might cause them to be able to get a quick settlement.

 SELLERS: Wal-Mart is a corporate outlier.
 And the policies that we were challenging have been abandoned by most companies decades ago.

 TOTENBERG: Joseph Sellers, the lawyer for the women.

-Mr. SELLERS: There is no large company exception to the civil rights laws.
+SELLERS: There is no large company exception to the civil rights laws.
 So for Wal-Mart to contend that somehow this case is too big and that therefore it can't be pursued is to try to carve out an exception for it and other large companies from coverage under the civil rights laws.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.